d0uph1x/react-movie-app/README.md

-# Breaking Bad Cast
+# React Movie App

-React project that uses the [breaking bad api](https://breakingbadapi.com/documentation) to show and filter characters from the show
+React project that consumes a movie api(https://breakingbadapi.com/documentation) to show and filter characters from the movie

-# Usage
+# How to Run

 ```
 # Install dependencies